In the Driver’s Seat

 you with what they want to achieve?

-PESTILLO: Its a combination.
+PESTILLO: It’s a combination.

 For example, the fuel cell vehicle for General Motors, which we